The Pasture for Life Standards

 All certified farms meet the requirements of Farm Assurance Standards, as a minimum.

-However, most of our producers choose to operate at a much higher standard of animal welfare, either through the RSPCA Assured Scheme or Animal Welfare Approved or Organic Certification.
+However, most of our producers choose to operate at a much higher standard of animal welfare, and may be recognised as such through the RSPCA Assured Scheme or Animal Welfare Approved or Organic Certification.

 A Natural Diet

 Animals kept according to Pasture for Life standards are not fed any form of grain or manufactured feeds.